weweb-assets/ww-expand/AI.md

 - value: boolean - Initial expand/collapse state.
 Default: false.

 ***Slots:***
-- toggleLayout: any[] - Components for toggle area
+- toggleLayout: any[] - Components for toggle container area when expanded
-- activeToggleLayout: any[] - Components for expanded toggle area (requires all styles from toggleLayout)
+- activeToggleLayout: any[] - Components for toggle container area closed expanded (requires all styles from toggleLayout)
 - contentLayout: any[] - Components for content area

 ***Exposed Variables:***